 Your veterinarian may prescribe several types of medications, such as antidepressants, anti-anxiety drugs, or sedatives.
 Following your veterinarian’s instructions carefully and monitoring your Frenchie closely for any adverse reactions is essential.

 While medication can be useful in managing your Frenchie’s anxiety, it’s essential to remember that it is only one part of a comprehensive treatment plan.
 Combining medication with behavior modification techniques can give your Frenchie the best chance of overcoming their anxiety and leading a happier, more relaxed life.

 Anxiety Medications for Dogs

-|Buspirone||Buspirone is a part of the anxiolytics class of azaperone.
-This medicine needs repeated use to be successful, so it is not beneficial for dogs suffering from situational anxieties such as a thunderstorm.|
+|Buspirone||Buspirone belongs to the class of anxiolytics called azaperones, and it requires regular use to be effective.
+Therefore, it is not suitable for dogs with situational anxiety, such as during a thunderstorm.|

-|Clomipramine||Clomipramine is an approved treatment for separating anxiety in dogs.|
+|Clomipramine||Clomipramine is a medication that has been authorized for treating separation anxiety in dogs.|

-|Reconcile||Reconcile is a treatment for separation anxiety in dogs Many forms of anxiety or behavioral problems (obsessive chewing, circling or self-mutilation, and even aggressiveness).|
+|Reconcile||Reconcile is a medication used to treat separation anxiety in dogs and other behavioral problems such as obsessive chewing, circling, self-mutilation, and aggression.|

 |Lorazepam||Lorazepam can be given to dogs before an event known to cause anxiety, such as a thunderstorm, or when the dog first shows signs of nervousness.|